 Home page intro – draft, not in production

-Finding Community in Local Markets of Burlington and Winooski, Vermont
+Food, Community, and Family in the Markets of Burlington and Winooski, Vermont

 For almost 200 years, local markets have been a “home away from home” for many people.
 In cities and towns with a rich immigrant history, markets were many things—a family business, a community gathering place, and a purveyor of food.
 These markets were a source of emotional and physical nourishment, woven into the daily lives of residents.
 Here customers could socialize, catch up on local and national news and hear gossip from back home, speak in a native language, and purchase familiar foods.